Indigenous peoples

 Did you know you could file a complaint?

-Anyone can file a human rights complaint.
+Anyone can file a human rights complaint about discrimination in BC or connected to BC.
 There is no fee.
 Over 10% of the people who file with the BC Human Rights Tribunal identify as Indigenous.

 People have different reasons for filing a human rights complaint.
 One person may want an apology.
 Another may want to hold an organization responsible for discrimination.
 Another may want the discrimination to stop.
 Another may want compensation.
 Someone might file a complaint for all of these reasons.